pokegrace/Clicker-/README.md

 # Clicker-
-Just a random clicker game I tried to make on NetBeans
+A random clicker game I tried to make on NetBeans